Karin-1k/deliveryApp_project/README.md

 # deliveryApp_project
-it is a e-commerce deliveryapp .
+it is an e-commerce deliveryapp .